George Baldwin (diplomat): East India Company

 In 1774, Baldwin returned to Cairo and then back to England, where he learned that the East India Company had successfully begun a trade route between India and Suez.
 Offering his services to the Company, Baldwin was accepted and returned again to Egypt, where he was the only British merchant.
 With his knowledge of Arabic he was able to monopolise British trade caravans passing from Suez to the Nile, and ensured a fast, safe and efficient service.
 At some point between 1776 and 1778 he was reported to have climbed the Great Pyramid at Giza and drunk a mixture of waters from the Nile, Ganges and Thames, symbolically linking the trade routes he managed.
 By 1779, his trade was so successful that it began to impinge on that of the Ottoman Sultan and of the Cape of Good Hope, prompting protests and restrictions on his activities.
 In May, one of his caravans was attacked and looted, with some merchants taken hostage.
-Baldwin exchanged himself for the merchants and later escaped, reaching Izmir.
+Baldwin exchanged himself for the merchants and later escaped, reaching Smyrna.

 An attempt to set up in India ended in failure when Baldwin was assaulted and robbed en route, and he and his wife returned to Britain, pausing in Vienna.